AUTHOR: David Levithan; photos by Jonathan Farmer

 - Drugs/Alcohol: none

 STATUS IN MY LIBRARY: I just ordered it.
-While the subject matter is somber and the presentation quiet, I think Every You, Every Me will be popular with my girls who are constantly asking for “serious” books.
+While the subject matter is somber and the presentation quiet, I think Every You, Every Me will be popular with students looking for “serious” books.
 The unique format and short length will make it an easy sell, even for reluctant readers.

 WARNING: The reviews on this site are intended for librarians who need thorough book reviews in order to make informed purchasing decisions.
 As such, anything below this warning may contain mild spoilers.
 I try not to give away too much, but I do review the entire book.